P.S. Your Cat Is Dead

 P.S.
 Your Cat Is Dead is a novel by James Kirkwood Jr., originally published in 1972, adapted from his play.
 The book and play later were adapted to film in 2002.

 Synopsis

 Abandoned by his girlfriend on New Year's Eve, and still unaware that his beloved cat Bobby Seale has died in an animal clinic, hopeless New York actor Jimmy Zoole is feeling depressed and unstable when he happens across a cat burglar named Vito in his apartment.
 Furious, he beats the stranger unconscious and ties him to his kitchen sink.
 Jimmy begins to torment his terrified captive; however, the unlikely pair soon establish a bond.
-Vito once had a wife who left him after she discovered he was gay and who took their child with her.
-Jimmy questions his own sexual orientation as his relationship with Vito takes on an erotic dimension, and decides to use his prisoner to exact revenge on his former lover.
-In the end, Jimmy and Vito, now working as a team, sell a stash of stolen drugs and run away together.
+Vito once had a wife whom he left when she refused to sleep with him after becoming a strict Catholic.
+Jimmy questions his own sexual orientation as his relationship with Vito takes on an erotic dimension, and they part amicably.Vito returns having decided to exact revenge on a rich dealer who promised yet never delivered a tombstone for his employee/Vito’s best friend, Jitters.
+In the end, Jimmy and Vito, now working as a team, sell a stash of the dealer’s stolen drugs and run away together.